Technariumas/lazer-maze/log.md

 P3 is a connector for the photo-transistor matrix, R5 is a photo-transistor load resistor, U2B is the comparator that compares the detector matrix output to a value set by U3 and R4.
 U3 is a 100k digital potentiometer, allowing to set a reference voltage form 0V to 0.540V in 128 steps, one step being 4mV.
 R3 adds about 10mV of hysteresis.

 #Radio
 We expected to use a cheap ebay 433MHz transmitter/receiver pair for radio communication, but at the first test it proved to be insufficient.
 The communication was unreliable and too slow at 4800 baud rate.
 So we decided to test RFM01/RFM02 pair by Hope electronics.

+The original idea was to have lasers as dumb always-on battery+laser assemblies, but after some thought we've decided that it would be a good thing to have means to switch off lasers too - it would prevent them from overheating, extend their life and create a possibility to play cool effects by switching and PWMing them.
+Thus, to keep price down we have decided to join the laser and sensor together in a single assembly, guiltying a bit against the the total wireless idea we had in the beginning by using a relatively short cable from the laser module to the main sensor/MCU board.

+So, to have a two-directional communication possibility we have decided to test RFM69W modules - there's plenty of example code floating around on the net so we wouldn't have to reinvent the wheel.

 #Lasers